 In late 2015, Betterment also added a new aggregation feature to its revolutionary RetireGuide.
 With this improved version, users receive automated advice to determine how much to save and invest for retirement, along with a “personalized, dynamic plan” built around family retirement dreams and financial goals.

 Still, one of the most intriguing features of Wealthfront is its invitation program, which is more generous than Betterment’s.

-As I mentioned earlier, the first $10,000 of each person’s account is managed for free with Wealthfront.
-On top of that, for each friend or family member you refer, Wealthfront offers you free management of an additional $5,000.
-So if you’re investing $100,000 with Wealthfront, you would need to refer six friends in order to get the same 0.15% rate as Betterment’s top-tier customers.
+As I mentioned earlier, the first $5,000 of each person’s account is managed for free with Wealthfront when they sign up through a referral or an easy-to-find affiliate link.
+On top of that, for each friend or family member you refer, Wealthfront offers you free management of an additional $5,000, with no cap.

 Who Are These Automated Investment Advisors Good For?